A Category-Theoretic Analysis of Conformal Prediction: Further Properties of our Categories

 and the symmetry (flip) map

-Each of these maps is single‑valued and continuous, hence a morphism in $\mathbf{WMeas}_{\text{uc}}$ (singleton fibres are compact).
+Each of these maps is single‑valued and continuous, hence a morphism in $\mathbf{WMeas}_{\text{uc}}$ (singleton fibers are compact).
 They play the role of associator, left- and right-unitors, and symmetry, respectively.

-\textbf{3.
-Coherence.} The associator, unitors, and symmetry just introduced are the usual homeomorphisms that witness the cartesian product as a symmetric monoidal structure in \textbf{Set}.
-Consequently the pentagon, triangle, and hexagon coherence diagrams commute exactly as they do in \textbf{Set}, and the same proofs apply verbatim in $\mathbf{WMeas}_{\text{uc}}$.
+\textbf{(3) Coherence.} The associator, unitors, and symmetry just introduced are the usual homeomorphisms that witness the cartesian product as a symmetric monoidal structure in \textbf{Set}.
+Consequently the pentagon, triangle, and hexagon coherence diagrams commute exactly as they do in \textbf{Top} (hence also in \textbf{Meas}), and the same proofs apply verbatim in $\mathbf{WMeas}_{\text{uc}}$.

 Hence \((\mathbf{WMeas}_{\mathrm{uc}},\otimes,\{\ast\})\) is a symmetric monoidal category. \end{proof}